Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/023_EXP_TIMELINE_COHERENCE/023_EXP_TIMELINE_COHERENCE.md

 ### 3.4 AKIRA Theory Basis

 **Relevant Theory Documents:**
-- `foundations/HARMONY_AND_COHERENCE.md` — §7 (Timeline Coherence)
+- `foundations/HARMONY_AND_COHERENCE.md`, §7 (Timeline Coherence)
-- `architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md` — §6 (Belief Dynamics)
+- `architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md`, §6 (Belief Dynamics)
-- `bec/BEC_CONDENSATION_INFORMATION.md` — §4 (Collapse and Coherence)
+- `bec/BEC_CONDENSATION_INFORMATION.md`, §4 (Collapse and Coherence)

 **Key Concepts:**
 - **Timeline coherence:** Past representations shift after collapse to maintain narrative consistency
 - **Phase locking across time:** Like coupled oscillators, representations at different times lock to common interpretation
-- **Reconstructive memory:** Past is not stored — it's regenerated for coherence with present
+- **Reconstructive memory:** Past is not stored, it is regenerated for coherence with present
 - **Collapse propagates backward:** Committed belief at time T influences representations at T-k

 **From HARMONY_AND_COHERENCE.md (§7.2):**
 > "Timeline coherence: After collapse, system adjusts past representations to be consistent with collapsed state.
-This is NOT rewriting history — it's phase locking across time.
+This is NOT rewriting history, it is phase locking across time.
 Just as equal temperament spreads comma across keys, collapse spreads reinterpretation across timeline.
 Narrative coherence demands consistency."

 **From SPECTRAL_BELIEF_MACHINE.md (§6.5):**
 > "Belief collapse affects not only current state but past representations.
 Causal attention allows gradient flow backward.
 When belief commits at position i, positions j < i receive gradient adjusting them for coherence with committed state.
 Past 'shifts' to be consistent with present."

 **From BEC_CONDENSATION_INFORMATION.md (§4.5):**
 > "Condensation is global phenomenon.
 All particles condense to same ground state (phase coherence).
 In AKIRA, all positions 'condense' to coherent interpretation.
-This includes past positions — they adjust phase to match collective state."
+This includes past positions, they adjust phase to match collective state."

 **This experiment validates:**
 1. Whether **past representations shift** after collapse (measurable change)